Preparation and Purpose

 Educational Background

-Schools across the country differ in their curriculum, grading policies, and overall quality.
+Schools across the country differ in their curriculum, grading policies and overall quality.
 Your school’s profile will be a guide when putting your course selections and grades in context.

 Standardized Test Performance

 If you choose to submit your test scores, your SAT or ACT score will also be considered as part of your application (whichever is higher).
-If you are considering the Score Choice option for the SAT, please be aware that all of your test scores will be required.
+If you’re considering the Score Choice option for the SAT, please be aware that all of your test scores will be required.
 This works to your benefit—your application will be considered using the highest combination of your SAT scores.
 Both the old and new revised SAT will be accepted.
 If you take the new revised SAT, the essay is not required.
 If you take the ACT, the writing portion is not required.

 Personality